ivry/payment_demo/README.md

 Note that to simplify the creation of payments, the app doesn't check that the `payment_method_id` and `user_id` provided actually exist.

-## Check records added to database -- Risk App
+## Check records added to database -- Risk Service
-The risk app writes to a single table in `risk_schema`:
+The Risk Service writes to a single table in `risk_schema`:
 ```sh
 demo_db=# select * from risk_schema.auth_request;
            auth_request_id            |               user_id                |               payee_id               |          payment_method_id           |   amount   | currency | risk_score |          created_at